WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

 testing.
 The TEST_VISTA_XINDEX_WARNINGS_AS_FAILURES is an option which changes the failure condition of the XINDEX tests.
 With this option off, the test will fail if the XINDEX report returns a fatal error, "F -" in the output.
 This option will cause a warning in the output "W -" as a failure condition.

+Another non-required option is ``TEST_VISTA_XINDEX_IGNORE_EXCEPTIONS``.
+This option will cause the reporting function to skip the checking of the errors against the XINDEXExceptions, thus reporting each found error to the test's result.

 The GREP_EXECUTABLE is used to find and print the line position of a returned error or warning in the source file during the reporting of the error.
 It can be found among the advanced variables like PYTHON_EXECTUABLE.
 The these variables are set in the following manner:

 =======================================   ===================================  ======================================
 Variable Name                                 Value for Testing in Caché          Value for Testing in GT.M
 =======================================   ===================================  ======================================
 TEST_VISTA_XINDEX                                    ON/OFF                                  ON/OFF
 TEST_VISTA_XINDEX_WARNINGS_AS_FAILURES               ON/OFF                                  ON/OFF
+TEST_VISTA_XINDEX_IGNORE_EXCEPTIONS                  ON/OFF                                  ON/OFF
 TEST_VISTA_OUTPUT_DIR                       Path to folder where log files        Path to folder where log files
                                             will be stored                        will be stored GREP_EXECUTABLE                             Path to Grep Executable               Path to Grep Executable